seema-kri/MealDash/README.md

 *Open to opportunities, collaborations, and conversations around data analytics.*

-## ⭐ If you found this project useful
+ ## ⭐ If this project was useful, a star on the repo is appreciated.